Kong/hashicorp-consul-blogposts/ConsulConnect/README.md

 ## Step 2: Deploy Sample Microservices

-This exercise will use the same Web and API microservices explored in [HashiCorp Learn](https://learn.hashicorp.com/consul/gs-consul-service-mesh/secure-applications-with-consul-service-mesh) web site.
+This exercise is based on the same Web and API microservices explored in [HashiCorp Learn](https://learn.hashicorp.com/consul/gs-consul-service-mesh/secure-applications-with-consul-service-mesh) web site.
+Our intent is to implement mTLS connection with Web Service's Sidecar.
+In order to do it, we need to expose it as a ClusterIP Service.
+The sidecar is listening to the default port 20000.

 1. Deploy Web and API Microservices